How to Meet Military Packaging Standards

 Problems surfaced that compromised rations, medicine and information.
 There were also weaknesses in labeling containers and delivering them to the correct location.
 As these propositions continued to fail and hinder the flow of military operations, it became clear that sturdier vessels and attentive coordination were necessary.

-Eventually, the military developed protocol for protective containers, handling, inspection, transportation and storage, which pinpointed many of the issues and paved the way for more efficient practices.
+Eventually, the military developed a protocol for protective containers, handling, inspection, transportation and storage, which pinpointed many of the issues and paved the way for more efficient practices.
 As the military honed the process, they found productive ways to reinforce distribution depots, control inventory and train personnel.
 At first, individual branches of the military services approached their packaging issues with their own specifications, but joint efforts did form a cooperative system for packaging during World War II.

 After World War II, the DoD formed comprehensive packaging standards, which were further streamlined and implemented.
 The result was cost-effective and durable packaging that keeps the supplies safe and usable until they've arrived at their location and have been opened.